kmesh-net/kmesh/docs/proposal/observability.md

 nitty-gritty.
 -->

 Kmesh needs to collect metrics through the kernel and pass them on to the user mode.
 In the user mode, accesslog is generated from metrics.
-And support querying metrics through kemsh localhost:15020.
+And support querying metrics through kmesh localhost:15020.

 ### Design Details